InfoTechSite

 iii) Prioritize testing in an attempt to find the critical defects as early as possible.

-iv) Determine whether and testing activities could be employed to reduce risk.
+iv) Determine whether testing activities could be employed to reduce risk.

 A) i, ii and iii only